XinFinOrg/XDCMonitor/src/monitoring/consensus/epoch/README.md

 | maxPenaltyListSize         | Maximum allowed penalty list size           | 20             |
 | monitoringIntervalMs       | Monitoring interval in milliseconds         | 300000 (5 min) |
 | slidingWindowSize          | Number of epochs to keep in sliding window  | 10             |

+## Integration Points

+- **ConsensusMonitor**: Source of validator data and epoch information
+- **MetricsService**: Records statistics about penalty frequency and validator status
+- **AlertService**: Generates alerts for large penalty lists and frequently penalized nodes

+## Metrics Collection

+The Epoch Monitor leverages the metrics provided by the ConsensusMonitor:

+- **validator_summary**: Records counts of masternodes, standbynodes, and penalized nodes
+- **validator_nodes**: Records individual validator status with address, status, and epoch

+These metrics flow into Grafana dashboards for visualization and analysis.

+## Key Features

+- **Memory-Efficient Design**: Uses simple data structures with minimal memory footprint
+- **Automatic Window Management**: Maintains optimal sliding window size as epochs progress
+- **Percentage-Based Alerting**: Uses relative metrics (percentage of epochs) rather than absolute counts
+- **Complete Address Recording**: Provides full addresses in alerts for easy identification
+- **Adaptive Monitoring**: Updates only when new epoch data becomes available
+- **Multi-Chain Support**: Maintains separate state for each monitored chain
+- **Comprehensive Alert Context**: Includes detailed statistics in alerts for better context
+- **Sorted Epoch Tracking**: Maintains epochs in sorted order for optimized lookups
+- **Minimum Sample Size**: Only evaluates nodes with sufficient history (at least 5 epochs)
+- **Targeted Alerting**: Generates alerts only for actionable issues